jahidcmt4/WordPress-Admin-Login-URL-Change-Plugin/readme.txt

 == How to use the plugin ==

-* Add new login URL
+* Add New login URL

 == Installation ==